CoCoEmo: Composable and Controllable Human-Like Emotional TTS via Activation Steering: Proposed Emotion Steering Framework

 Given the dataset $\mathcal{D}=\{(\mathbf{x}_i, \mathbf{a}_i, y_i)\}_{i=1}^N$, where $y_i \in \{0,\ldots,E\}$ denotes the emotion label and $y_i=0$ corresponds to neutral speech, we control for speaker and linguistic content by constructing speaker-matched neutral–emotion pairs.
 For each target emotion $e \in \mathcal{Y}$, we form two subsets $D^{(e)}$ and $D^{(e)}_0$ by pairing emotion-$e$ utterances with neutral utterances from the same speaker, matching transcripts when available, ensuring that representation differences primarily reflect acoustic and emotional variation.

 Let $\mathbf{h}^{(l,o)}_i$ be the last-token activation of sample $i$ at the selected $l$ layer and operation $o$ (Figure~\ref{fig:pipeline} right).
 The steering vector for emotion $e$ is then defined as the difference between the mean representations of emotion-$e$ samples and their paired neutral counterparts: The vector $\mathbf{v}_e^{(l,o)}$ captures a direction in the latent space associated with emotion $e$ and can be injected during inference to induce the target emotional expression (see Appendix~\ref{app:extraction_datasets} for dataset-specific details).
+Analogous findings in text LLMs suggest that emotional representations tend to be directionally encoded and steerable in latent space~\citep{reichman2025emotions}, supporting the validity of this contrastive extraction approach.
 In mismatch scenarios where the reference audio emotion differs from the text, the steering vector acts as an internal bias to override the text-implied emotion (see Appendix~\ref{app:mismatch}).

 \paragraph{Mixed-Emotion Steering.} For mixed emotions, we compute a steering vector by combining the single-emotion vectors $\mathbf{v}_e^{(l,o)}$, as shown in Figure~\ref{fig:pipeline} bottom right.
-Let the corresponding weights for target emotions be $\{p_e)\}_{e=1}^E$, with $\sum_{e=1}^E p_e = 1$.
+Let the corresponding weights for target emotions be $\{p_e\}_{e=1}^E$, with $\sum_{e=1}^E p_e = 1$.
 The mixed-emotion steering vector is: